Haseebullah9012/ConnectFour-Game/README.md

   2. After that, Enter the **Game Difficulty** from the predefined Difficulties: _Easy, Intermediate, Hard, or even Custom_.
      Yes, You can also enter your own Custom Difficulty, by entering the _Total Konnect-Goal_ Number.

-     After Defining the Board-Size and Game-Difficulty Goal.
-You are Ready to Play.
+     After Defining the Board-Size and the Game-Difficulty Goal, You can also reconfigure them in case You want.

+     Now, You are Ready to Play.

   3. On your Turn, Enter the Index (Row and Coloumn, seperated by Space) on the given Board to mark on that Place.